Ben-Joan/Lee-Chatmen-Merchandise-Sales/README.md

 # Lee Chatmen Merchandise-Sales

-## Introduction and Situation 📝
+## Introduction
 Lee Chatmen is a popular influencer from the United States with over 7 million TikTok followers.
 He became famous for his entertaining videos, where he plays popular songs on miniature guitars.
 In 2023, Lee launched his own line of merchandise.
 This analysis looks at how his merchandise sales are going and what we can learn from the data.

 ## Business Questions ⚖️

-**To gain meaningful insights into our store's performance, we will explore the following key questions:**
+**To gain meaningful insights into the store's performance,the following key questions was explored:**

 1. What are the overall sales trends?
 2. Which product categories perform the best?